YoyoMai98/cinema_project/README.md

 - Add `showTime` and `endTime` properties in `Screening` model
 - Create `Booking` model to handle price for a ticket and seats
 - Add `revenue` property in cinema
-- Authenticate a ticket
+- Ticket Authentication

-It allows users to manage revenue, manage multiple cinemas, cancel movies for one cinema, manage show time and end time for movies and book movies' tickets with chosen seats.
+It allows users to manage revenue, manage multiple cinemas, cancel movies for one cinema, manage show time and end time for movies, book movies' tickets with chosen seats and validate a ticket.

 ## Using the API - HTTP Requests
 Notes:

-- Filters for String - this allowed us to use derived queries with "ContainingIgnoreCase" to reduce user input error and offer multiple options in e.g. movies by genres.
+- Filters for String - this allowed us to use derived queries with "ContainingIgnoreCase" to reduce user input error and offer multiple options in e.g. movies genres.

 `localhost:8080/…`